kangk1204/Octopus-toolkit2/doc/guide.rst

 ___________

 .. note::
-    1. Select Analysis -> Graph in the Menu bar.
+    1. Select the Analysis tab -> Click the Graph function in the Menu bar.
-    2. Select the resulting folder generated by analyzing public data or private data.
+    2. Select output folders (Result/GSExxxxx).
+Multiple output folders can be selected.
-    3. set the TSS region and Bin size in the Graph table.
+    3. Set the range of transcription start site (TSS) region and BIN size in the Graph table.
-    4. Click the Run button in the Graph table.
+    4. Click the Run button.

 Start analyzing Graph
 _____________________

 .. image:: _static/Guide/9.Graph_Start.png

-The Graph process is a step that extracts data for a specific region given by the user in the visualization file (bigWig format) and draws the heatmap and line plot using the extracted values.

-Because the graph process uses the bigWig format file to calculate the value for a given region(bed format file) by the user, you must complete the processing of the previous steps for at least one sample.
+The Graph function is to draw average signal pattern on specificed regions which are given by the user.
+Signals are extracted from bigWig (normalized to ten million mapped reads) files.

+If you would like to draw plots on peaks, you need to complete the peak calling analysis for a sample of your interest.

 * ``Previous steps`` : Public data or Private data analysis -> Peak Calling.

-1. Select Analysis -> Graph in the Menu bar.
+1. Select the Analysis tab -> Click the Graph function in the Menu bar.
-2. Select the resulting folder generated by analyzing public data or private data.
+2. Select output folders generated by either Public analysis or Private analysis.

 Graph table
 ___________

 .. image:: _static/Guide/10.Graph_Table.png

-To draw graphs, Octopus-toolkit requires a bigWig format file and a bed format file.
+To draw graphs, Octopus-toolkit requires bigWig (signal) files, which are generated by either Public anlaysis or Private analysis.

 * ``bigWig`` : Output of the Public data or Private data analysis.
-* ``bed`` : Output of the Peak calling.
+* ``bed`` : Output of the Peak calling analysis.

-In the loaded data, bed format file is saved annotation option, and bigWig format file is saved in sample window.

-To use Graph, you select a specific region to be analyzed in the annotation information for calculating value.
-And then, select the sample you want to analyze in the sample window and click the insert button.
+Finally, hit the Run button.
+The output (plots) will be stored in the Graph directory under the Result folder.

 * ``Annotation(bed)``

-The annotation (bed) option can be selected from the Promoter.bed provided by Octopus-toolkit and the bed file analyzed by the user in the peak calling process.

-The Table option gives you a choice of additional options to calculate a specific region using the bigWig format file.
+First, select loci (.bed) of your interest from the Annotation (bed) function.
+Second, select samples (.bigWig) of your interest from the Sample list.

 * ``TSS Region``

-This option is used to calculate the distance of a regularly-sized from the locus of the selected annotation file.You can select the distance between upstream and downstream from a specific region. dd
+Third, set appropriate paramters from the Table option.
-The unit for this option is basepair.(BP)
+The unit for this option is basepair (bp).

 .. image:: _static/Guide/14.TSS-Region.png

-The TSS-regions that the Octopus-toolkit provides to you are 1000,2000,5000 and 10000.
+The default ranges of TSS-regions are 1000, 2000, 5000 and 10000 bp.

 * ``Number of BINs``

-The region selected in the TSS region option is divided into n bin and the region is averaged.
-By selecting the Bin value, Octopus-toolkit automatically calculates the size of each region.
+The region selected in the TSS region option is divided into n (number of BINs) BINs

-If the value of the selected Bin value is large, you can draw a smoother line plot.

-The Number of BINs that the Octopus-toolkit provides to you are 50,100 and 200.
+The lager the bin size, the smoother the graph can be drawn.

-3. set the TSS region and Bin size in the Graph table.
+3. set the TSS region and BIN size in the Graph table.
-4. Click the Run button in the Graph table.
+4. Click the Run button.

 5-6.Visualization
 ^^^^^^^^^^^^^^^^^